CUBRID/cubrid-manual/en/install.rst

 *   Even if the operating systems are different, their interoperability is guaranteed if the bit version of a DB server is identical to the bit version of a broker server.

-    For example, the 64-bit DB server for Linux is interoperable with the 64-bit broker server for Windows, but it is not interoperable with a 32-bit broker server.
+    For example, the 64-bit DB server for Linux is interoperable with the 64-bit broker server for Windows.

     For the relation between DB server and broker, see :doc:`intro`.